JakeC007/JakeC007.github.io/CV.md

 # Education

 - Master of Legal Studies, The University of Chicago Law School [June 2024]
-  - One year at the law school taking 1L and upper level classes as it relates to my research.
+  - One year in law school taking 1L and upper level classes as it relates to my research.
   - Emphasis on copyright, administrative, and privacy law.
 - Computer Science Ph.D., The University of Chicago Computer Science Department [*Expected 2027*]